Married Women's Property Act 1882: Repealed enactments

+Short title, commencement, extent

+Section 25 of the act provided that the act would come into force on 1 January 1883.

+Section 26 of the act provided that the act would not extend to Scotland.

+Section 27 of the act provided that the act may be cited as the Married Women's Property Act, 1882.

+Legacy

-As of 2016, most of the Act has been repealed.
-The remaining sections are 6, 10, 11 and 17.
+Much of the act was repealed between 1898 and 1969; only sections 6, 10, 11 and 17 remain, in modified form.
 Of these, one of the more important was s.
 11, which provided that a widow could in her own right enforce her late husband's life assurance policy.
 (Also, the Contracts (Rights of Third Parties) Act 1999 enables both men and women to enforce contracts drawn up by others for their benefit.)